emakina-cee-oss/react-cli/README.md

 parts of the app.
 Like services and helper functions etc.

-As Cerebral is used for the SPA-Setup the `modules` folder is introduced to split Cerebral's signals and state into modules.
-Therefore each module has it's own folder which contains actions, computes, and factories.
+As Cerebral is used for state and side effects management the `modules` folder is introduced to split Cerebral's state into modules.
+Therefore each module has it's own folder which contains signals, actions, computes, and so on.
 If there are e.g. actions used in multiple modules those are moved to the `shared` folder.

 ```